NERDS-PROJECTS/Raspberry-Pi-Documentation/README.md

 If we're accessing via SSH, use sudo raspi-config to open the text-based configuration tool.<br>
 Here, the following changes should be made :- <br>
--Go to Advanced Options > Memory Split and change the setting to 16MB.
+- Go to Advanced Options > Memory Split and change the setting to 16MB.
 This will free more memory resources for the server.<br>
--Next, go to Boot Options > Desktop/CLI and select Console.
+- Next, go to Boot Options > Desktop/CLI and select Console.
 (No need to do this on Raspberry Pi OS Lite)<br>
--Enable SSH in Advanced Options > SSH.<br>
+- Enable SSH in Advanced Options > SSH.<br>
--Finally, go to Advanced > Expand Filesystem.<br><br>
+- Finally, go to Advanced > Expand Filesystem.<br><br>

 With these changes made, go to Finish and reboot Raspberry Pi OS at the prompt.
 Once done, login again, and find the IP address of the device with :-<br>
 *sudo hostname -* (or) *ifconfig*<br>